DavidWittman/wittman.xyz/content/posts/stack-refactoring-with-cdk.md

 cdk deploy --version-reporting=false --path-metadata=false --asset-metadata=false
 ```

 This will redeploy your stack without the metadata resources and allow you to create the stack refactor.
 Once you're done with the refactor, you can deploy the CDK stack as you normally would without these flags.

-If you're still seeing this error even after redeploying your before stack, check the template definition as deployed in CloudFormation, and make sure you don't see any metadata in the template.
+If you're still seeing this error even after redeploying your "before" stack, check the template definition as deployed in CloudFormation, and make sure you don't see any metadata in the template.
 One thing which I found was that CloudFormation would report that the stack was correctly deployed, but since there were no physical resource changes in my template, it never actually removed the metadata.
 So I just made a meaningless change to a resource (I updated the description on my Security Group), redeployed, and then it worked.

 ### Moving the resource in CDK

 Okay, now that we have prepared the "before" stack, let's move the S3 Bucket to a new stack.
 There's another gotcha here: stack refactors when you are creating the new stack as a part of the refactor do not support `Condition` or `Rule` resources, so we'll need to make some modifications to how our new stack is synthesized in order to avoid creating these resources.
+I cover how to do this [below](#adding-the-bucket-stack-to-the-cdkapp).

 #### New "Bucket" Stack
 ``` typescript